shootismoke/common/packages/dataproviders/README.md

 yarn install @shootismoke/dataproviders
 ```

-The package mainly exposes a couple of data providers (see list above), and for each data provider, there are two main functions:
+The package exposes a couple of data providers (see list above), and for each data provider, there are two main functions:

 - `fetchByGps({ latitude, longitude }, options?)` - Fetch air quality data by GPS coordinates
 - `fetchByStation(stationId, options?)` - Fetch air quality data by station ID